larkintuckerllc/k8s-cka-tutorial/01-understand-the-kubernetes-cluster-architecture/README.md

 ![k8s networking](k8s-network.png)

-## Script

-1. Follow instructions, [Getting started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html), to install a Kubernetes cluster; use all defaults
+We now create an Amazon EKS cluster by following [Getting started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html);using all the defaults

+**note**: At the time of this writing, the *eksctl* CLI tool had an issue that prevented me from using it.

+**note**: While I did install the Kubernetes cluster using the AWS Management Console, I replicated the resultant cluster configuration in a Terraform configuration available in the *terraform* folder

-2. Validate that Cluster is fully operational:
+We validate that Cluster is fully operational:

 ```plaintext
 kubectl get nodes
 ```

-3. List kubectl configuration; observe current context:
+List kubectl configuration; observe current context:

 ```plaintext
 kubectl config view
 ```

-4. Switch context:
+Switch context:

 ```plaintext
 kubectl config use-context arn:aws:eks:us-east-1:143287522423:cluster/k8s-cka-tutorial
 ```

 **note**: Your context name will be different.

-**note**: At the time of this writing, the *eksctl* CLI tool had an issue that prevented me from using it.

-**note**: While I did install the Kubernetes cluster using the AWS Management Console, I replicated the resultant cluster configuration in a Terraform configuration available in the *terraform* folder